 The city was an important center for trade as well as religion and, at its height, was a great 'melting pot’ of cultures and diversity, as evidenced in the various forms of artistry found among the ruins.
 Eridu was abandoned intermittently over the years for reasons which remain unclear and, finally, left behind completely sometime around the year 600 BCE.
 The great Ziggurat of Amar-Sin in the center of the city has been associated with the Biblical Tower of Babel from The Book of Genesis and the city itself with the Biblical city of Babel.
 This association springs from archaeological discoveries (the claim that the Ziggurat of Amar-Sin more closely resembles the description of the Biblical Tower) and a reading of the Babylonian historian Berossus (c.
 200 BCE) who seems to be clearly referring to Eridu when he writes of 'Babylon’.
-Today the ruins of Eridu are largely wind-swept sand dunes and little remains to remind a visitor of the once mighty city which was founded by the gods.
+Today the ruins of Eridu are largely wind-swept sand dunes, and little remains to remind a visitor of the once mighty city which was founded by the gods.

 Donate and help us!

 We're a non-profit organisation and we need your help!
-This website costs money and research material isn't cheap either.
-We are supported only by our donors.
+This website costs money and we have to buy quality research material to produce great content.
+Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!

 Are you qualified to peer review ancient history information?
 Apply now and help provide quality ancient history information on the web!

-DK CHILDREN (25 June 2007)Currently unavailable
+DK CHILDREN (25 June 2007)Price: $13.23 £10.13

-CreateSpace Independent Publishing Platform (31 October 2012)Price: $17.06
+CreateSpace Independent Publishing Platform (31 October 2012)Price: $17.06 £13.12